mongodb/docs-pymongo/source/includes/troubleshooting/tls.rst

    MongoServerSelectionError: 886E0000:error:0A000152:SSL routines:final_renegotiate:unsafe legacy renegotiation disabled:c:\ws\deps\openssl\openssl\ssl\statem\extensions.c:922:

-These types of errors occur due to outdated or buggy SSL proxies that mistakenly enforce legacy `TLS renegotiation <https://www.ibm.com/docs/en/i/7.3?topic=settings-renegotiation>`__.
+These types of errors occur because of outdated or buggy SSL proxies that mistakenly enforce legacy `TLS renegotiation <https://www.ibm.com/docs/en/i/7.3?topic=settings-renegotiation>`__.

-To resolve this issue, use the ``UnsafeLegacyServerConnect`` option with the ``OPENSSL_CONF`` environment variable.
-Create a configuration file with the following content:
+To resolve this issue, create a configuration file that includes the ``UnsafeLegacyServerConnect`` option.
+This option requires OpenSSL v3.0.4 or greater.
+The following example shows how to set the ``UnsafeLegacyServerConnect``
+option:

 .. code-block:: shell
+   :emphasize-lines: 10

    openssl_conf = openssl_init